-- Technical support in implant design.
-We have a team of designers who will guide the specialist in making the device to obtain the best results.
+- Technical support for the implant design.
+We have a team who will design along with the specialist the device to obtain the best results.

-The malar bone corresponds to the cheekbone and being a prominent area of the face can be seriously injured and easily fractured.
+The malar bone corresponds to the cheekbone.
+Being a prominent area of the face can be seriously injured and easily fractured.

 - Difficulty or pain when opening the mouth.